awolyniec/linguistListChromeApp/readme.txt

-Code documentation for the LINGUIST List Chrome app - version August 21st, 2015 Developed by Alec Wolyniec and Petar Garzina
+Code documentation for the LINGUIST List Chrome app
+Version: August 21st, 2015
+Developed by Alec Wolyniec and Petar Garzina

 ————————————————————————————————————————————————